AlynMing/MessageApp/README.md

 * User can register and log into an account - completed
 * User can add new friends - completed
 * User can view all friends- completed
-* User can create message
+* User can create message- completed
 * User can add friends - completed
 * User profile screen - created
-* Add profile picture
+* Add profile picture - completed
-* User can view all messages
+* User can view all messages - completed

 **Optional Nice-to-have Stories**

 * User can search messages
-* User can change settings
+* User can change settings - user can update profile
 * Add location
-* Take pictures
+* Take pictures - user can take pictures

 ### 2. Screen Archetypes